/r/Filmmakers

 2. If submitting a film, trailer, or other creative content, you must select the "FILM" flair and include a submission statement (a comment on your post) elaborating on the following:

 If you are seeking advice or feedback, explain what it is you need help with, whether that's lighting, cinematography, audio, editing, or something else entirely.
-There are many aspects to filmmaking, so specifying what you want people to focus on will get you better results than simply asking for general feedback.
-It may also help if you provide some of your own thoughts on your work, such as what you see as your strengths or areas of improvement and why.
+There are many aspects to filmmaking, so specify what you want people to focus rather than simply asking for general feedback.
+It may also help if you provide some of your own thoughts on your work, such as what you think needs improvement and why.

 All submission statements must be at least 100 characters in length and be submitted within 30 minutes of submitting your post.
 Please remember that simply posting your film or page for views or subscriptions is not allowed.